artstorm/wp-humans-txt/readme.txt

 humanstxt.org.

 == Description ==
-TEMP DESCRIPTION

-Follows the "standard" precisely.
+The plugin generates a virtual humans.txt file according to the specifications at humanstxt.org.
+The virtual file is located at domain.com/humans.txt.

+=== Features ===

+* Provides an editor within WordPress admin to edit the humans.txt 'file'.
-Outputs it as plain text, with utf-8 encoding the editor allows tab key.
+* Outputs the file as plain text, with utf-8 encoding.
+* The editor allows the usage of the tab key for convenient editing.

+== Changelog ==

+= Version 1.0 - 5 Apr 2013 =
+ * Initial Release